Barolo 2019 — why this vintage is worth the hype

 5.2 Ciabot Berton - La Morra - Cru Roggeri 2019

-• Awards: including 2 red glasses (excellent) from Gambero Rosso and the Italian Sommeliers (Bibenda)
+• Rating: Awarded with 2 red glasses (excellent) by Gambero Rosso and the Italian sommeliers (Bibenda)

-• Taste profile: Elegant, harmonious, powerful, with a pleasantly fresh and long-lasting finish featuring well-structured tannins.
+• Taste profile: Elegant, harmonious, powerful, with a pleasantly fresh and long-lasting aftertaste with beautifully structured tannins.

 • Drinking window: 2026–2040.

 La Morra Barolos are often praised for their elegance, finesse, balance, and lighter structure, making them popular with lovers of more refined wines.
-This Cru Roggeri is powerful and harmonious on the palate with a dense and complex tannin structure.
-Pleasantly fresh and savory, the wine has a long-lasting finish.
+This Cru Roggeri is powerful and harmonious on the palate with a dense and complex tannic structure.
+Pleasantly fresh and savory, the wine has a long, lingering finish.

 5.3 Vietti – Barolo DOCG “Castiglione” 2019 (Castiglione Falletto)